ensi-platform/laravel-openapi-testing/README.md

 ### Turning validation off

 In some cases you may want to turn validation for a specific request.
-Here is an exanple how to do it:
+Here is an example how to do it:

 ```php
 // Turn off validation for both request